nshitolay/cse-15l-lab-reports/LabReport1.md

 # Connecting to a Remote Server

-1. Install Git onto your system using [this link](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994)
+1. Use [this link](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) to use Git with VSCode

 2. To use ssh to connect to a remote server, open a new terminal window and type in the command `$ ssh cs15lwi23zz@ieng6.ucsd.edu`